justinrand/open-ecosystem-challenges/docs/index.md

 ## 🎮 How It Works

-**Each difficulty level is independent** - start anywhere, complete in any order.
+**Each level is independent** - start anywhere, complete in any order.
 Levels share a connected story but have their own:

 - Codespace configuration
 - Documentation and guides
 - Validation tests

-**Difficulty levels:**
+**Levels:**

-- 🟢 **Easy**: New to the technology?
+- 🟢 **Beginner**: New to the technology?
 Start here to learn the basics
-- 🟡 **Medium**: Comfortable with fundamentals?
+- 🟡 **Intermediate**: Comfortable with fundamentals?
 Practice advanced patterns
-- 🔴 **Hard**: Want a real challenge?
+- 🔴 **Expert**: Want a real challenge?
 Tackle complex real-world scenarios

 ## ✅ How to Verify Your Solution